-It is the District's policy to permit employees to accumulate earned but unused vacation and sick pay benefits.
-All vacation and sick pay benefits that are vested as severance pay is accrued when incurred in the government-wide financial statements.
+It is the District's policy to permit employees to accumulate earned but unused paid time off (PTO) benefits.
+All PTO benefits that are vested as severance pay is accrued when incurred in the government-wide financial statements.
 A liability for these amounts is reported in the governmental funds only if they have matured, for example, as a result of employee resignations and retirements.
 In accordance with the provisions of Statement of Government Accounting Standards No. 16, Accounting for Compensated Absences, no liability is recorded for nonvesting accumulating rights to receive sick pay benefits.